tryretool/retool-app-exchange/snowflake-resource-optimization/README.md

 ## Why you need this
 This Retool app extends [Snowflake's Resource Optimization: Setup & Configuration Quickstart Guide](https://quickstarts.snowflake.com/guide/resource_optimization_setup/index.html?index=..%2F..index#0).

 The Resource Optimization Quickstart Guides are meant to help customers better monitor and manage their credit consumption.
-Setup & Configuration queries provide more proactive insight into warehouses that are not utilizing key features that can prevent runaway resource and cost consumption.
-Leverage these key queries to identify warehouses which should be re-configured to leverage the appropriate features.

 Retool builds on the Quickstart Guide by enabling you to take action from right within the tool - set auto-suspend or auto-resume for your warehouses, suspend or drop idle warehouses, disable or drop idle users, etc.